Initial unemployment claims in Georgia continue downward slide

-ATLANTA - First-time unemployment claims fell again in Georgia last week (week of Feb.
-14), mirroring a decline in jobless claims nationwide as more and more businesses shut down by the coronavirus pandemic reopen.
+ATLANTA - First-time unemployment claims fell again in Georgia last week, mirroring a decline in jobless claims nationwide as more and more businesses shut down by the coronavirus pandemic reopen.

-Georgians filed 25,447 initial unemployment claims last week (week of Feb.
-14), a decrease of 1,085 from the previous week, the state Department of Labor reported Thursday, Feb.
-25).
+Georgians filed 25,447 initial unemployment claims last week, a decrease of 1,085 from the previous week, the state Department of Labor reported Thursday.

 As the number of claims in the Peach State continued trending down, Georgia Commissioner of Labor Mark Butler said his agency is processing claims at rates above the national average.
 Georgia reports releasing first payments to 75.5% of claimants with initial claims within 21 days, outpacing the national average of 66.4%.